iAmMortos/PokeStatsJsObj/README.md

 # PokeStatsJsObj
-The stats for all Pokemon as of 12/15/2015
+The names, stats, types, and forms for all Pokemon as of 12/15/2015